 It's Friday night and I'm getting my Super Beetle ready for the June Jitter Bug VW Show that's being held on Sunday.
 This is one of Canadas' top VW events and draws well over 250 Volkswagens every year.
 It’s held in Niagara Falls Canada, which is about and hour and a half drive from our home.
 My wife and I look forward to this event every year and I made myself the promise that no matter how busy I am at work, “NOTHING would keep me away.”
 The detailing of my gold '75 La Grande Bug was going pretty well, I washed her, waxed her, cleaned her windows and vacuumed the carpets and seats.
 At that point it was time to load all of the "supplies" into the trunk for Sunday.
 We bring along a blue folding picnic table, two blue and white lawn chairs, a blue and white umbrella (notice the blue and white VW color scheme we've got going on here) and a bucket of cleaning supplies in case the Bug meets with a few bugs on the way to the show.
 I pulled my trunk release, which has always been a bit temperamental, and after a few tugs it popped open.
 Since I wanted my ride to be "pristine" at the JJB I took out the spare tire and the trunk lock and adjusted the cable, hoping to solve my problem.
 Okay, the release cable and lock are lubed, the striker is lined up, the spring adjusted, now I simply shut the trunk, pull the lever, and re-open it.
 Nothing.
 I was in shock.
 What did I do wrong?
 Well maybe I need to pull it some more.
 Nothing.
 Okay I'll pull it and my wife will simply lift the trunk open.
 Nope.
 Then it must need a bit more force on the lever.
 And that was the last straw as the release lever went loose in my hand.

-the show because we couldn't fit all that stuff in the back seat, and
+show because we couldn't fit all that stuff in the back seat, and I wouldn't

-I wouldn't want to take my SB all the way to Niagara Falls if she wasn't
+want to take my SB all the way to Niagara Falls if she wasn't perfect.

-perfect.
 So that's it, we're not going.
-My wife Caroline kept telling
+My wife Caroline kept telling me that we

-me that we would find a way.
-We'd call our mechanic Emilio and he could
+would find a way.
+We'd call our mechanic Emilio and he could fix it Saturday

 When I got to John's shop he dropped everything and got my Bug up on the hoist.
 He tried to "persuade" the trunk to open by rocking it back and forth and pulling, but it wasn't going to give up that easy.
 According to the VW shop manual the only way to open the trunk in a situation like this is to cut the handle and then spin the pieces off.
 John decided that this wouldn't do.
 He didn't want to cut the handle and perhaps damage the paint.
 He thought that there must some other way.
 We took a look at a scrap Super Beetle that was sitting in the back of his property and John noticed a 5" access plate in the bottom of the spare tire well.
 If only the trunk was empty...but wait, it was!
 I had taken everything out while I worked on the hood lock.
 We put the Bug up in the air and popped the access plate open.
 However, due to the frame head, you couldn't quite get your hand in there to do much else.
 John grabbed a light and a mirror and could actually see the bottom of that lock that just wouldn't let go.
 We tried to come up with ideas on how to get inside when John noticed that a factory drain hole in the frame head lined up perfectly with the trunk lock.
 You could actually look through the hole and see the bottom of the latch!
 John grabbed a two-foot long slot screw driver and after heating it with a torch, bent the tip to a perfect 45 degree angle.
 Then, with the skill of a surgeon, and working backwards with a light and mirror, popped the trunk lid open.
 What a guy!